 Other advantages of SNMPv2c include:

-Keep in mind, though, that not all devices are SNMPv2c compliant, so your SNMP manager should be downward compatible with SNMPv1 devices.
+Not all devices are SNMPv2c compliant, so your SNMP manager should be downward compatible with SNMPv1 devices.
 You can also use SNMPv3 mediation devices to ensure compatibility.

 Another point to remember is that SNMPv1 and v2c equipment have their default community string set to "public."
 So, you'll have to change all of your community strings to customized values during the device setup.